teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

-# Cats Blender Plugin (0.40.0).
+# Cats Blender Plugin (0.50.0).

-#### This is the Development version which can be unstable, please use the main branch for the most up to date stable version.
+#### This is the Development version for Blender 4.0 which can be unstable, please use the main branch for the most up to date stable version.
+This branch will be merge into the main dev branch once stable.
-#### This version of Cats does allow Blender 4.0, however due to some issues with 4.0 and the current compatibility of cats and MMD tools I highly recommend you use 3.6 for now.
-Please do not report any issues relating to 4.0, If you hit any issues please downgrade to Blender 3.6 for the time being.
-This is because MMD Tools currently does not support Blender 4.0 and unto it does we can not fully support 4.0.
-#### This version of Cats will no longer support Blender 2.8 to 3.3, However some features may not work on blender 3.5 and below.
-Please use 3.6 or 4.0.
+#### This version of cats will be mainly trying to get everything working on blender 4.0, HOWEVER we will be droping support for blender version below 3.6 completely.
-#### This version of Cats will now give warnings on Blender version older than 3.6, any issues reported on Blender versions older then 3.6 will be closed.
+#### Any issues reported on versions older then Blender 3.6 will not be fixed. ensure you are using either 3.6 or 4.0.

 The non official version of Cats Blender Plugin which is maintained by Yusarina, Cats is an tool designed to shorten steps needed to import and optimize models into VRChat.
 Compatible models are: MMD, XNALara, Mixamo, Source Engine, Unreal Engine, DAZ/Poser, Blender Rigify, Sims 2, Motion Builder, 3DS Max and potentially more